College admissions in the United States

 Recent trends in college admissions include increased numbers of applications, increased interest by students in foreign countries in applying to American universities, more students applying by an early method, applications submitted by Internet-based methods including the Common Application and Coalition for College, increased use of consultants, guidebooks, and rankings, and increased use by colleges of waitlists.
 In the early 2000s, there was an increase in media attention focused on the fairness and equity in the college admission process.
 The increase of highly sophisticated software platforms, artificial intelligence and enrollment modeling that maximizes tuition revenue has challenged previously held assumptions about exactly how the applicant selection process works.
-These trends have made college admissions a very competitive process, and a stressful one for student, parents and college counselors alike, while colleges are competing for higher rankings, lower admission rates and higher yield rates to boost their prestige and desirability.
+These trends have made college admissions a very competitive process, and a stressful one for students, parents and college counselors alike, while colleges are competing for higher rankings, lower admission rates and higher yield rates to boost their prestige and desirability.
 Admission to U.S. colleges in the aggregate level has become more competitive, however, most colleges admit a majority of those who apply.
 The selectivity and extreme competition has been very focused in a handful of the most selective colleges.